open-webrtc-toolkit/owt-client-native/talk/ics/docs/cpp/cpp.md

 Most of the 5th and 6th Generation Intel<sup>®</sup> Core(TM) Processor platforms support VP8 hardware decoding, refer to their specific documentation for details.
 Starting from 6th Generation Intel<sup>®</sup> Core(TM) Processor platforms, hardware encoding and decoding of HEVC is supported.

-Hardware acceleration for decoding of VP8/H.264/HEVC, and encoding of H.264/HEVC, is enabled via {@link woogeen.base.GlobalConfiguration GlobalConfiguration} API, by providing valid rendering target to the SetCodecHardwareAccelerationEnabled API before creating conferenceclient or peerclient.
+Hardware acceleration for decoding of VP8/H.264/HEVC, and encoding of H.264/HEVC, is enabled via {@link ics.base.GlobalConfiguration GlobalConfiguration} API, by providing valid rendering target to the SetCodecHardwareAccelerationEnabled API before creating conferenceclient or peerclient.

 # 8 Publish streams with customized frames {#section8}
 Customized video frames can be I420 frame from yuv file, or encoded H.264 frames.
-For raw YUV frame input, the customized video frame provider needs to implement its own frame generator extending from {@link woogeen.base.VideoFrameGeneratorInterface VideoFrameGeneratorInterface}, which generates customized frames as our sample code and feeds the frame generator to
+For raw YUV frame input, the customized video frame provider needs to implement its own frame generator extending from {@link ics.base.VideoFrameGeneratorInterface VideoFrameGeneratorInterface}, which generates customized frames as our sample code and feeds the frame generator to
-{@link woogeen.base.LocalCustomizedStream LocalCustomizedStream} for stream publishing.
+{@link ics.base.LocalCustomizedStream LocalCustomizedStream} for stream publishing.
-For encoded H.264 frame input, application is required to implement the customized encoder that inherits {@link woogeen.base.VideoEncoderInterface VideoEncoderInterface}, and is required to pass an AU to SDK according to the frame type requested per
+For encoded H.264 frame input, application is required to implement the customized encoder that inherits {@link ics.base.VideoEncoderInterface VideoEncoderInterface}, and is required to pass an AU to SDK according to the frame type requested per
-{@link woogeen.base.VideoEncoderInterface.EncodeOneFrame EncodeOneFrame} call.
+{@link ics.base.VideoEncoderInterface.EncodeOneFrame EncodeOneFrame} call.

-Customized audio frames provider should implement {@link woogeen.base.AudioFrameGeneratorInterface AudioFrameGeneratorInterface}.
+Customized audio frames provider should implement {@link ics.base.AudioFrameGeneratorInterface AudioFrameGeneratorInterface}.
 Currently, 16-bit little-endian PCM is supported.
-Please use {@link woogeen.base.GlobalConfiguration.SetCustomizedAudioInputEnabled GlobalConfiguration.SetCustomizedAudioInputEnabled} to enable customized audio input.
+Please use {@link ics.base.GlobalConfiguration.SetCustomizedAudioInputEnabled GlobalConfiguration.SetCustomizedAudioInputEnabled} to enable customized audio input.

 # 9 Known issues {#section9}
 Here is a list of known issues: